myworldbox/projectteam33/README.md

-# team33
+# Abstract

-This page is created to save the code for the final year project of team 33.
+This page is created to facilicate the code sharing for the final year project of team 33.
 Our final year project is to create a home security system with Raspberry Pi 4.
 'original py' contains raw file.
 'modified py' contains changed file.